scrtlabs/secret-ai-contracts/subscription-manager/Readme.md

    - `RevokeApiKey`: Revokes an existing API key.
 The API key must be provided in plaintext, and the contract verifies its hash.
 Only callable by the admin.

 3. **Query**
-   - `SubscriberStatus`: Checks if a subscriber with the given public key is active.
+   - `SubscriberStatusWithPermit`: Checks if a subscriber with the given public key is active.
+Requires a valid permit signed by the admin.
    - `ApiKeysWithPermit`: Returns a list of all registered API keys.
-The query requires a valid permit signed by the admin to ensure secure access.
+Requires a valid permit signed by the admin to ensure secure access.
+   - `GetAdmin`: Returns the current admin address.

 ---